hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-smart-client.md

                 <span class="chip">improvement</span>
             </td>
             <td>
+                This PR does the following: It introduces a `common` platform that contains shared code between the fabric and the orion platform.
+This code can be of help for other platforms in the future.
-                This PR removes `TxStatusChangeListener` and replace it with the concept of finality listener.
+In addition, this PR removes `TxStatusChangeListener` and replace it `FinalityListener`.
             </td>
         </tr>
     </table>